Categories

 Tesla Model 3 vs Model S Comparison Data – Premium Options, Range, Performance & Price

-Tesla Inc. (TSLA) recently posted a comparison chart between Model S and Model 3 that highlights main differences between the two vehicles.
-However Tesla did not mention which specific Model S version they are comparing Model 3 to.
+Tesla Inc. (TSLA) recently posted a comparison chart between Model S and Model 3 that highlights the main differences between the two vehicles.
+However, Tesla did not mention which specific Model S version they are comparing the Model 3 to.

-Let’s first compare the base Tesla Model S which is equipped with a 75 kWh battery pack therefore might be the most affected with the Model 3 launch, which is expected to start with a 60 kWh battery pack for the base model.
+Let’s first compare the base Tesla Model S which is equipped with a 75 kWh battery pack and therefore might be the most affected by the Model 3 launch, which is expected to start with a 60 kWh battery pack for the base model.

 Price